Home >

 • Go for traditional resume fonts size 10-12pt for easy reading.
 If you’re unsure which one to choose, our resume builder will help you with a selection of the most readable and ATS-friendly fonts.

 • Tailor the length of your resume to your experience.
-Choose a one-page template if you have less than 10 years of experience;
+Choose a one-page template if you have less than 10 years of work experience;

 To immediately capture the recruiter's attention (and pass the ATS with flying colors), customizing your resume for each job application is crucial.
 This is how we create a targeted resume.
 Let’s face it, if you take the time to align your resume with the job description, you become one of the 10% of selected candidates.